kalyan1421/vaarshi_interiors_project/replit.md

-# Vaarahi Interiors - Interior Design Portfolio Website
+# Velanspaces Interior and constructions - Interior Design Portfolio Website

 ## Overview

-This is a full-stack web application for Vaarahi Interiors, a premium interior design company.
+This is a full-stack web application for Velanspaces Interior and constructions, a premium interior design company.
 The application serves as a business portfolio website showcasing their residential and modular interior design projects, with a focus on modern minimalist aesthetics.
 The site features a contact form for customer inquiries and displays the company's completed projects and services.

 ## System Architecture